 Glossary

-Cash dividends-
+Cash Dividends

-Declaration date-
+Declaration Date

 The declaration date is the day the Board of Director’s announces their intention to pay a dividend.
 On this day, the company creates a liability on its books; it now owes the money to the stockholders.
 On the declaration date, the Board will also announce a date of record and a payment date.
 Dividends must be declared (i.e., approved) by a company’s Board of Directors each time they are paid.
-There are four important dates to remember regarding dividends.

-Date of record-
+Date of Record

 Shareholders who properly registered their ownership on or before this date will receive the dividend.
 Shareholders who are not registered as of this date will not receive the dividend.
 Registration in most countries is essentially automatic for shares purchased before the ex-dividend date.